About Nine Mile Run

 This unique urban asset is located in a 6.5 square mile watershed, the Nine Mile Run Watershed, which includes the Boroughs of Edgewood, Swissvale, Wilkinsburg and part of the City of Pittsburgh.

 To see whether your home or business is within the Watershed boundary, click the search box next to the magnifying glass icon in the upper right hand corner of the map below and enter in your address.
 Once your address has been located, click the “-” button in the upper left to zoom out.
-If you live within the blue boundary, you are within the Nine Mile Run Watershed!
+If you live within the orange boundary, you are within the Nine Mile Run Watershed!
 If you live within the green boundary, you live within the sewershed.

 The Nine Mile Run Aquatic Ecosystem Restoration was completed by the Army Corps of Engineers in July 2006.
 It was the largest urban stream restoration in the United States at the time of its completion, and the work involved included stream channel reconfiguration, wetland reconstruction, native wildlife habitat enhancement, and native tree, shrub, and wildflower plantings.
 This work was done on the open portion of the stream flowing freely through Frick Park.
 Please click here for more information.